mhydara0624/WhacAMole/README.md

 addMole()
 ```
 <li> The above function represents a major part of our game's logic.
 This function uses for each to apply across all squares.
 I decided to use adding and removing class to manipulate the gameboards boxes.
 So the moles would appear in the boxes which had the mole class.
 The reason the first part of the function is to remove the mole class is so there is only one mole at a time and once one is removed a new one is added.
-<li> In my global variable selectiong boxes made an array of boxes I used this to my advantage and set it up using and Math.random  *9 to ensure that I get a random number between 0 and 9.
-I used math floor so it rounded down to eat.
+<li> In my global variable selectiong boxes made an array of boxes I used this to my advantage and set it up using Math.random  *9 to ensure that I get a random number between 0 and 9.
+I used math floor so it rounded down to 8.
 This was necessary because the indexes of boxes are 0-8. once a random number was chosen that became the index of the square that would add the mole class.
 I made sure to get a variable to assign to that chosen boxes id because this would be needed to deal with scoring.

 ```javascript
 function moleMovements() {